Latimer and Ley Hill Parish Council is funded by levying a ‘precept’ collected from with the council tax paid by the residents of the Parish.

 The Parish Council regularly survey the parishioners for suggestions of improvements to the parish, then do their best to carry out as many as possible.
 Information can be found on the latest survey here – Survey.

 The Parish Clerk looks to obtain funding from Buckinghamshire Council for a variety of resources and activities.

 The Parish Council owns a beacon, noticeboards, seats, litter bins and a range of other assets around the parish.
 A bench has recently been installed on the common in memory of the late Councillor Sanders.

 A number of open spaces in the village are maintained, cut and planted by the Parish Council, and Buckinghamshire Council.
 A Litter Blitz is organised in Ley Hill and Latimer to keep the villages free of rubbish at least twice a year.

 The Parish Council advertises their agendas, minutes, accounts and activities via the Parish Council noticeboards and parish website.
 There is also an electronic newsletter which residents can sign up to.
 The Parish Council informs residents of its activities and advice in the Ley Hill and Botley News and Views magazine.

 The Parish Council has a Movable Vehicle Activated Sign which records the number of cars and their speeds.
 Using the data, the Parish Council works with Thames Valley Police to address speeding within the village.
 Community Speedwatch checks are run by volunteers in the community and drivers who exceed the speed will receive letters from Thames Valley Police.

 The Beacon is lit, often as part of a national chain at significant dates in the calendar.
-The next date will be the 75th Anniversary of VE Day on Friday May 8th 2020.

 At the beginning of December each year the Parish Council arranges for the Christmas Tree situated near the Beacon to be lit.